 Are E-Scoop Glasses Covered By Medicare Or Other Medical Or Vision Insurance Plans?

 E-Scoop glasses are not covered by medicare or other insurance plans, however insurance plans are always changing their coverage and it is best to check with our eye doctor to see if there are updates to coverage by your particular vision insurance or medical insurance plan.

 Are E-Scoop Glasses Worth The Cost?

 In our experience, the life changing nature of low vision aids far exceeds their costs.
 While we understand that for many the cost of low vision aids, and custom optics in particular, can exceed their budget, we also try and give over the many benefits that make low vision aids a worthwhile investment.

 If you or your loved ones are considering E-Scoop glasses, call our low vision doctor for a free phone consultation to explore your options.
-Our low vision eye doctor helps patients from Denver, as well as patients from Colorado Springs, Fort Collins, and Boulder.
+Our low vision eye doctor helps patients from Denver, as well as patients from McCook, Colorado Springs, and .

 Who Are The Ideal Candidates For E-Scoop Glasses?